U.S. Justice Department proposes changes to internet platforms' immunity

-Trump met with state attorneys general from Texas, Arizona, Utah, Louisiana, Arkansas, Mississippi, South Carolina, Missouri and West Virginia.
+Trump met with attorneys general from Arizona, Arkansas, Louisiana, Mississippi, Missouri, South Carolina, Texas, Utah and West Virginia.

+Also Wednesday, the Justice Department, which is probing Google for potential breaches of antitrust law, held a call with state attorneys general’s offices to preview a complaint to be filed against the search and advertising giant, perhaps as soon as next week, according to two sources familiar with the matter.

+It is normal for the department to seek support from state attorneys general when it files big lawsuits.

+Critics have accused Google, owned by Alphabet Inc GOOGL.O, of breaking antitrust law by abusing its dominance of online advertising and its Android smartphone operating system as well as favoring its own businesses in search.

-The White House said they discussed how the attorneys general can utilize existing legal recourses at the state level - in an effort to weaken the law known as Section 230 of the Communications Decency Act, which protects internet companies from liability over content posted by users.
+The White House said the legal immunity discussion involved how the attorneys general can utilize existing legal recourses at the state level - in an effort to weaken the law known as Section 230 of the Communications Decency Act, which protects internet companies from liability over content posted by users.

 After the meeting, Trump told reporters he expects to come to a conclusion on the issue of technology platforms within a short period.
 It was not immediately clear what conclusion he was referring to.

+Trump, who himself frequently posts on Twitter TWTR.N, said Twitter routinely restricts expressions of conservative views.

-Earlier on Wednesday, the Justice Department unveiled a legislative proposal that seeks to reform Section 230.
-It followed through on Trump's bid earlier this year to crack down on tech giants after Twitter Inc TWTR.N placed warning labels on Trump tweets, saying they have included potentially misleading information about mail-in voting.
+Earlier on Wednesday, the Justice Department unveiled a legislative proposal to reform Section 230.
+It followed through on Trump’s bid earlier this year to crack down on tech giants after Twitter Inc placed warning labels on some of Trump’s tweets, saying they have included potentially misleading information about mail-in voting.

 The Justice Department proposal primarily states that when internet companies “willfully distribute illegal material or moderate content in bad faith, Section 230 should not shield them from the consequences of their actions.”